thejunto/design/best-practices.md

 We evaluate our websites on the following criteria:

 1. Is the website’s goal easily attainable and desirable?
-1. Is it simple, easy to comprehend and intuitive?
+1. Is the website simple, easy to comprehend and intuitive?
 1. Is the flow through the site obvious?
 1. Do elements relate smartly to each other?
-1. Is it congruent and consistent as a whole?
+1. Is the website congruent and consistent as a whole?

 Interaction Design
 ---------------